-There is a similar effect with space and time.
-I’ve talked before about how gravity is due to a curvature of space and time.
+gravity is due to a curvature of space and time.
 The presence of mass bends space around it, and the resulting curvature means that objects follow curved paths rather than straight ones.
-As a result, an object’s motion near a large mass like the Earth looks as if it is due to a force, which we call gravity.
+As a result an object’s motion near a large mass like the Earth looks as if it is due to a force, which we call gravity.

-We’ve actually done this experiment, and you can see the results in the figure below.
-The black line represents the change in orientation over time, and the red line is the predicted change via the Lense-Thirring effect.
+We’ve actually done this experiment, and you can see the results in the figure above.
+The red dots represent the change in orientation over time, and the black line is the predicted change via the Lense-Thirring effect.
 As you can see, they agree very well.